 You need to take the same actions when she attends meetings and does not tell you.
 You must be informed.
 It is not up to you to have to track her down nor to ask her coworkers where she is or what she is doing.

-I'd make this a policy for all staff if you haven't already.
+This should be your policy for all staff if you haven't already. created one.
 You don't want to micromanage them, but you want to be informed if they change their hours or schedules.
-If this is already a policy and your staff, know, if you don't treat this employee the same as you treat the others, you are potentially discriminating - and certainly losing the respect of your other employees.
+If this is already the policy and your staff, know, if you don't treat this employee the same as you treat the others, you are potentially discriminating—and certainly losing the respect of your other employees.

 Solutions for time out and off problems